-My children are 19, 17 and 16.
-We've moved through preschool, elementary, and middle years and my husband and I are actively raising three teenagers.
+My children are 20, 18 and 16.
+We've moved through preschool, elementary, and middle years and my husband and I are actively raising teens and launching young adults.
 It's the most intense part of the journey thus far.
 At least it feels that way somedays.

-We've graduated our oldest from homeschooling through high school and are actively mentoring her in the self-employed work of web design and development.
+We've graduated our oldest from homeschooling through high school, and after a couple years of self-employment in web design and development, she's on her way to university.
 We are also right in the thick of guiding, facilitating, mentoring, and chauffeuring the high school education of our son and youngest daughter.
 We like to say our current homeschool project is launching young adults.

 With a Bachelors degree in Education I was trained in education theory, developmental psychology, and classroom teaching.
 Since becoming a mother and then homeschooler, I've put those ideas to the test and I've learned how to live into the freedom of choosing the "best fit" for our family, for my children.